pigfoot/mozbuilds/mozilla-build/python/README.txt

-On Unix and Mac systems if you intend to install multiple versions of Python using the same installation prefix (--prefix argument to the configure script) you must take care that your primary python executable is not overwritten by the installation of a different versio.
+On Unix and Mac systems if you intend to install multiple versions of Python using the same installation prefix (--prefix argument to the configure script) you must take care that your primary python executable is not overwritten by the installation of a different version.
 All files and directories installed using "make altinstall" contain the major and minor version and can thus live side-by-side.  "make install" also creates
 ${prefix}/bin/python which refers to ${prefix}/bin/pythonX.Y.
 If you intend